openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 110: Parameter no. 110

 Temperature sensor offset settings
-Set value result in adding or subtracting that value to actual measured value by sensor.

-Available config. parameters (data type is 2 Byte DEC):

-  * default value 32536
-  * 32536 – offset is 0.0°C
-  * From 1 to 100 – value from 0.1 °C to 10.0 °C is added to actual measured temperature.
-  * From  1001  to  1100 –value  from -0.1  °C  to -10.0  °C  is subtracted to actual measured temperature.
+<p&gtSet value result in adding or subtracting that value to actual measured value by sensor.</p&gt <p&gtAvailable config. parameters (data type is 2 Byte DEC):<br /&gt<br /&gt</p&gt <ul&gt<li&gtdefault value 32536</li&gt <li&gt32536 – offset is 0.0°C</li&gt <li&gtFrom 1 to 100 – value from 0.1 °C to 10.0 °C is added to actual measured temperature.</li&gt <li&gtFrom  1001  to  1100 –value  from -0.1  °C  to -10.0  °C  is subtracted to actual measured temperature.</li&gt </ul&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```32536```.